-Macintosh computers store and display Omega 3-6 Balance Scores in Omega Meals and Omega Foods programs.
-Both help you identify the positive or negative impact that a food item will make on your health risk assessment biomarker.
+Macintosh computers store and display Omega 3-6 Balance Scores in the Omega Meals program that holds daily menu plans and recipes.
+This helps you identify the positive or negative impact that a food item will make on your health risk assessment biomarker.

 Negative Scores have unwanted consequences as they raise the % omega-6 in HUFA.
 Foods with positive Scores have good effects as they raise the % omega-3 in HUFA.
 The changes can be measured by a simple blood test useful for health risk assessment.